freddy-alexis-ht/JavaFX/README.md

 14. Slider ..
 Using a slider to change the temperature
 15. ProgressBar ..
 Increase the progress-bar with each click in the button
 16. Spinner ..
 Changing numbers in the Spinner and display in Label.
+17. ListView ..
+Selected ListView item displayed on a label
+18. TreeView ..
+TreeView with root, branches, leaves and an icon
+19. MenuBar ..
+Working with Menu, MenuItems, onAction, shortcut and more
+20. KeyEvents ..
+Detecting key-events in a Scene with EventHandler
+21. Animations ..
+Translate, rotate, fade and scale an image (module: Animations)
+22. MediaView ..
+Play, pause and reset a video (module: MediaView)
+23. WebView ..
+Embedding a web browser (module: WebView)
+24. MP3-Player ..
+A complete mp3 player (module: MP3Player)

 ## Markdown